John Clare Billing

 John Clare Billing ARCO (1866–1955) was an organist, composer and writer based in England.

 Life

-He was born in 1866 in Stamford, Lincolnshire, and educated at Stamford School.
+He was born in 1866 in Stamford, Lincolnshire, and claimed descent from the poet John Clare's family.
+Billing was educated at Stamford School.
 He studied organ with Haydn Keeton at Peterborough Cathedral and also James Edward Adkins.

+He taught at the Bluecoat School in Stamford and became an authority on local history, writing "Jottings" in the Stamford Mercury.